No results found. Try another search?

 Dumfries’s Driving Test pass rate compared to other cities across the UK is roughly the same as the national average sitting at 48.5%.

-The test centres in Dumfries are Dumfries which has a pass rate 48.5%, Castle Douglas with 44.7%, Cumnock with 58.8% and Carlisle with 52.3%.
+The test centres in Dumfries are Dumfries which has a pass rate 48.5%, Castle Douglas at 44.7%, Cumnock at 58.8% and Carlisle at 52.3%.

-The nearest additional driving test centres for Dumfries are in Peebles with 73.1%, Hawick with 75.3%, and Workington which has a higher pass rate of 63.0%.
+The nearest additional driving test centres for Dumfries are Peebles with 73.1%, Hawick with 75.3%, and Workington which has a higher pass rate of 63.0%.

 Dumfries’s Practical Driving Test Centres